martintrojer/martintrojer.github.com/content/post/2026-04-03-the-real-bottleneck-moved-downstream.md

 - Accountability
   - operational ownership

 All of those are now under more pressure.
 The wall of diffs that any reviewer in a large software company is facing is real.
-The tension is pretty obvious: code producers feel newly powerful and start building more stuff, while the rest of the organisation pushes back or just tries to keep up.
+The tension is pretty obvious: code producers feel newly powerful and start building more stuff, while the rest of the org pushes back or just tries to keep up.

 Highly regulated industries like finance live in a complicated legal landscape, with stricter rules around auditability, compliance and sign-off.
-The missing artifact is often not code but defensible evidence.
+The missing artifact is often not code, it's defensible evidence.

 The bottleneck moved downstream.
 That needs to be understood and managed.
 A lot of firms will mistake partial review automation for solving the problem, when really they have only sped up one checkpoint in a much longer trust pipeline.